microsoft/terminal/doc/user-docs/UsingJsonSettings.md

 ### Add a custom background to the WSL Debian terminal profile

-1. Download the Debian SVG logo https://www.debian.org/logos/openlogo.svg
+1. Download the Debian JPG logo https://www.debian.org/logos/openlogo-100.jpg
 2. Put the image in the `$env:LocalAppData\Packages\Microsoft.WindowsTerminal_<randomString>\RoamingState\` directory (same directory as your `profiles.json` file).